How to set SMART goals

 Being Too Vague

-Avoid setting goals that are too general.
+Do not set goals that are too general.
 Make sure your goals are specific and detailed.

 Setting Unrealistic Goals